 Needs were identified by means of reviewing the latest approved IDP by means of stakeholder consultations.
 These consultations were held with key stakeholders and municipal officials.
-All priorities and needs we reviewed and reprioritised during IDP Public meetings held 31 Februarv 2022. that was January to 9
+All priorities and needs we reviewed and reprioritised during IDP Public meetings that was held 31 January to 9 February 2022.